Live initialization

 });

-element visible by setting on it the visible
+It makes the contained prompt element visible by setting on it the visible

-.
+modifier into true.
 And this means to take the corresponding translation from

-the block parameters by getting the this.params.paramName
+the block parameters by getting the this.params.paramName value.

-In face, the translation could be placed into the prompt
+In face, the translation could be placed into the prompt at the beginning since

 it was invisible for a user anyway.
 But just to illustrate how the parameters can

-be taken, its was placed into the data-bem
+be taken, its was placed into the data-bem.

 Coming back to the live initialization, you can see that on a page with many blocks of the kind the core initializes only those on which the event runs.
 This approach saves the browser memory and makes the page function faster.